kabarton62/NetworkingLabs/routing_protocols/lab2_configuration/Lab_Instructions.md

 ## Network Topology
 ### Challenge 1: Network Topology

-This lab deploys a simple network with routers (r1, r2 and r3), Ethernet switches, and Linux hosts.
+This lab deploys eight routers organized into three networks (North, Central and South).

-IP addresses and default gateways are configured on the hosts when the network is deployed.
-Routers are also configured at the time the network is deployed.
-However, the routers have configuration errors when the network is initially deployed.
-The total number of errors is not disclosed.
-Continue troubleshooting until you are confident that all problems are solved.
-All problems are solved when all hosts can communicate.
+IP addresses are correctly configured on the router interfaces and host H1 has the an IP address and default gateway correctly configured.
+However, the routers only know the default Kernel routes and directly connected routes.
+No other routes are configured or known.

 <p align="center">
 <img src="../images/protocols-configuration2.png" width="450" height="650">